Rubilmax/viem-deal/README.md

 The storage slot of the mapping `balanceOf` is retrieved via `eth_createAccessList` and the given user's balance is manipulated via `setStorageAt`.

+> [!WARNING]
+> The package is known to have unexpected side effects when used to deal dust of stETH...
+Be careful!

 ## Installation

 ```bash